-5) Get extra names and subdomains via Google scraping (Google query = “allinurl: -www site:domain”).
+5) Gets extra names and subdomains via Google scraping (Google query = “allinurl: -www site:domain”).

 6) Brute force subdomains from file, can also perform recursion on subdomain that have NS records (all threaded).

-7) Calculate C class domain network ranges and perform whois queries on them (threaded).
+7) Calculates C class domain network ranges and perform whois queries on them (threaded).

-8) Perform reverse lookups on net ranges ( C class or/and whois net ranges) (threaded).
+8) Performs reverse lookups on net ranges ( C class or/and whois net ranges) (threaded).

-So let’s start with a basic example, suppose we want to gather DNS information of domain say hackingloops.com then how we will proceed:
+So let’s start our DNSENUM Tutorial with a basic example: suppose we want to gather DNS information of a domain, for example hackingloops.com.
+This is how we will proceed:

-1. To start DNSENUM, First start the backtrack then follow below path:
+1. To start DNSENUM, first start the backtrack, then follow below the path:

 Backtrack >> Information Gathering >> Network Analysis >> DNS Analysis >> dnsenum

-Now terminal will open with DNSENUM script loaded with list of all sub commands that we can use with DNSENUM.
+Now the terminal will open with the DNSENUM script loaded with the list of all sub commands that we can use with DNSENUM.

-2. Now to gather DNS information of hackingloops type below command in terminal :
+2. To gather DNS information from hackingloops, type the following command in the terminal :

 Below are screenshots:

-So we can see by just giving simple command we have name servers, mail servers, host address and much more things.
+So we can see by just giving a simple command we have name servers, mail servers, host address and many more..
 The results vary from website to website and scope enhances when there are sub domains in the target website.

 We can also use DNSENUM to scrap the sub domains of a website from Google.
 For doing this we need to type below command :